Durilian/wordTermChecker/readme.md

 ### **FOR ENGLISH SCROLL BELLOW**

+INFO: If you see this message it means that project is still before official release.
+I am going through review process and family & friends test.
+Due to that you won't find, for e.g.
+JAR version of app

 # **WYSZUKIWARKA TERMINÓW NA PRAWO JAZDY**
 # Spis treści / Table of Contents
  1. [Wprowadzenie](#wprowadzenie)